 What are the benefits to our congregation?

-A niche in a Columbarium is modestly priced, aesthetically pleasing, and ecologically sound.
 The ambiance of the Columbarium creates a comfortable meeting place for families and friends to gather in love and remembrance, a consoling link between life and death.